Summer Rae: Various alliances and departure (2014–2017)

-Upon the release of Rae's first film The Marine 4: Moving Target in April, she was disrespected by her co-star The Miz, and as a result, she allied herself with Miz's enemy, Damien Sandow.
+Upon the release of Rae's first film The Marine 4: Moving Target in April where she was the first diva to be in an action film, she was disrespected by her co-star The Miz, and as a result, she allied herself with Miz's enemy, Damien Sandow.
 On the April 20 episode of Raw, Rae helped Miz win a match against Sandow, having been working with Miz from the start.